For the past couple of years I’ve been using 7-inch handhelds from One-Netbook as my main workstation.

 Few notes:

-- Performance of Iris Xe (One-Netbook OneGx1 Pro) was just outstanding as of 2021.
+- Performance of Iris Xe (One-Netbook OneGx1 Pro i7) was just outstanding as of 2021.

-- The performance of the Radeon 780M (GPD Win Mini) has almost doubled compared to the Iris Xe.
+- The performance of the Radeon 890M (GPD Win Mini 2025) has doubled compared to the Iris Xe.

 - Tiger Lake supports Thunderbolt 4, which allows to connect eGPU to the UMPC. eGPU can improve 3D performance of OneGx1 Pro by at least 4 times.
 See details here: Benchmarking OneGx1 Pro with eGPU.